algorithmica-org/algorithmica/content/english/hpc/arithmetic/float.md

 The first and the most cumbersome approach is to store not the resulting values themselves but the algebraic expressions that produce them.

 Here is a simple example.
-In some applications, such as computational geometry, apart from addding, subtracting and multiplying numbers, you also need to divide without rounding, producing a rational number, which can be exactly represented with a ratio of two integers:
+In some applications, such as computational geometry, apart from adding, subtracting and multiplying numbers, you also need to divide without rounding, producing a rational number, which can be exactly represented with a ratio of two integers:

 ```c++
 struct r {